EricDelerue/elastest/README.md

 ElastestAPI.class.php

+This class manage the API configuration .
+This class will act as a wrapper for all of the custom endpoints that our API will be using.

+The class will pass the request information on to a method of the class HttpController to actually perform the work.

+HttpController will:

+- take in our request,
+- grab the data provided in the headers or in the URI,
+- grab the endpoint from the "request" key in the query string (see .htaccess),
+- detect the HTTP method (GET, HEAD, POST, PUT, PATCH, OPTIONS, DELETE) and
+- check and assemble any additional data provided in the header or in the URI.
+- pass the data ResourceController.

+It then return to this class which will handle the HTTP response and send it back to the client.

 		public function handleHttpRequest(HttpRequestInterface $request, HttpResponseInterface $response) {

 				$this->getHttpRequestController()->handleHttpRequest($request, $response);
 				return $response;
 		}

 HttpRequestController.class.php

 		public function handleHttpRequest (HttpRequestInterface $request, HttpResponseInterface $response) {